-Immune cells of the brain renew hopes for curing Alzheimer's diseaseNovember 30th, 2012 in Alzheimer's disease & dementia /
+Immune cells of the brain renew hopes for curing Alzheimer's diseaseNovember 30, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A new experimental study carried out in mice shows that microglia, immune cells of the brain, might play a key role in protecting the brain from Alzheimer's disease (AD).
 It is long believed that toxic sticky protein deposits in the brain called amyloid beta (Aβ) are responsible for loss of memory in AD patients.
 Earlier studies have shown that microglia can remove Aβ protein from the brain and therefore be vital for successful therapy.
 Interestingly, the doctoral thesis of Mr Lakshman Kumar Puli, MPharm (Pharmacology), indicates that microglia may play a significant role irrespective of their capacity to remove brain Aβ deposits.

 These Aβ deposits initiate inflammation inside the brain.
 It is not clearly known if this inflammation is good or bad.
 Harmful brain inflammation fires up microglia, which may interfere with the normal functioning of brain cells or even kill them.
 However, according to this new study, stopping harmful activation of microglia is feasible even without the removal of Aβ protein from the brain.